-The Q1/2020 edition of Brand Jam’s Halo Licensing Survey has just been delivered to subscribers.
+Brand Jam’s Halo Licensing Survey is the unique comprehensive survey of the global collaborations scene.
 And the good news is that you can subscribe using our promo offer.

 Here is a round-up of the major trends we caught in our latest report.